 We will continue to operate Wolf Camp as a small business, and in the meantime, work to further diversify our staff and students.
 We are again doing outreach (however late in the season) to communities of color in an effort to bring new instructors-in-training to our camp community this summer, and promoting our virtual camps to families who would not normally be able to access Wolf Camp in the affluent park areas we often operate.

 That’s another structural problem we face: the extreme level of class/wealth disparity in King County, juxtaposed with the location of the Hans Jensen Group Camp which is nearly the only place in the Seattle metro area we are really free to teach the high level of skill we want to give.
 On one hand, Hans Jensen has allowed me and Kim to finally make a living after almost 20 years doing this, and we have realized my dream to bring a high percentage of Asian & Asian-American participation into camps – something I hoped would help inspire environmental education in places like China.

-Jon Stewart nails it in this short 2 minute explanation of DEIJ in the workplace.
-Similarly, at Wolf Camp we could only afford the traditional intern who, to manage taking 3 months off paid work, very likely comes from a high socio-economic background, so our flow of employees rose out of that population of interns.
+Similar to what Jon Stewart experienced, we would attract the traditional intern who, in taking 3 months off paid work, very likely comes from a high socio-economic background, so our flow of employees rose out of that population.
 Stewart’s best solution was paying interns, opening real opportunity to a wide array of people.
-He also moved beyond hiring the lone woman, then the lone black person, to realizing that not coming from a diverse background himself, he needed someone with that quality in the top leadership position, so he chose Trevor Noah as his replacement: multiracial, worldly, in poverty for much of his childhood, from a country where he helped overcome personal and political resistance to DEIJ.
+He also moved beyond hiring the lone woman, then the lone black person, to realizing that not coming from a diverse background himself, he needed someone with that quality in the top leadership position.
+As a result, he chose Trevor Noah as his replacement: multiracial, worldly, in poverty for much of his childhood, from a country where he helped overcome personal and political resistance to DEIJ.

-- One, that’s what the United States itself will achieve not long from now.
+- One, that’s what the United States itself will achieve in a few short years from now.